Land a Book Deal with a Better Table of Contents

 About the instructor

 Jennie Nash is the founder and CEO of Author Accelerator and the creator of the Book Coach Certification Program.
 Her company has certified more than 75 book coaches in both fiction and nonfiction.
 Jennie’s own book coaching clients have become New York Times bestselling authors, landed top New York agents, and won six-figure book deals with Big 5 houses such as Penguin, Simon & Schuster, and Hachette.
-Jennie is the author of 10 books in 3 genres, including her most recent, Blueprint for a Book: How to Build a Novel from the Inside Out.
-This course is based on the Blueprint framework Jennie teachers her book coaches.
+Jennie is the author of 10 books in 3 genres, including her most recent, Blueprint for a Nonfiction Book.
+This course is based on the Blueprint framework Jennie teaches her book coaches.

 Jennie’s value doesn’t just come from knowing the nuts and bolts of writing, it’s from coaching ALL sides of what a book entails from her head AND her heart.
 She brings out the best of both from the writer.